big-data-lab-umbc/Reproducible_and_portable_app_in_cloud/docs/examples.md

-## Examples: easy to understand RPAC across all domains
+## Examples: easy to understand RPAC across three applications

 The [examples](./examples) folder includes configuration examples of our three proposed parallel frameworks.
 To running the examples, just directly copy their example configurations from `./examples/application` to `./ConfigTemplate`.